top of page

 Pluribus Apple TV Series Poster

-The very first teaser trailer of Pluribus Apple TV Series got me hooked along with the background score.
+The very first teaser trailer of Pluribus Apple TV Series got me hooked, along with the background score.
 There are two names to watch out for in this series - Rhea Seehorn and Vince Gilligan.
-Seehorn carries the show well, and Gilligan has a grand vision that unfurls itself with each episode.
+Seehorn carries the show well, and Gilligan has a grand vision that unfurls with each episode.

 It isn't your typical sci-fi, and blends various elements - Zombies, Alien Invasion, Stoicism, existential dread, all spread out onto to wide open landscapes and even wider, meditative and contemplative soundscapes.